Am0rphous/Reset-2FA-Gitlab-Script/README.md

 # Gitlab-2FA-Reset-Script
 An insanely practical bash script that resets a GitLab users two-factor by only knowing their username.

 Write your GitLab URL and your token in the `2fa.sh` script.
-The run
+The run:
 ````bash
 bash 2fa.sh <username>
 bash 2fa.sh mike